fnproject/flow/docs/API.md

 # Fn Flow API

-This document defines how to interact with flows via the completer, and how the completer invokes flow stages via fn.
+This document defines how to interact with flows via the flow service, and how the flow service invokes flow stages via fn.

 There are two API call contracts:

-The [Client API](#completer-client-api) between a client function and the completer: Functions make calls to the completer to create flows and append completion stages , the completer stores these and invokes the stages when they are triggered.
+The [Client API](#completer-client-api) between a client function and the flow service: Functions make calls to the flow service to create flows and append completion stages , the flow service stores these and invokes the stages when they are triggered.

-The [Invoke API](#completer-invoke-api) between the completer and a the fn service: The completer invokes back into fn via its public API to trigger stages of the computation.
-The function code inteprets incoming requests and dispatches code to the appropriate implementations before returning a result back to the completer.
+The [Invoke API](#completer-invoke-api) between the flow service and a the fn service: The flow service invokes back into fn via its public API to trigger stages of the computation.
+The function code inteprets incoming requests and dispatches code to the appropriate implementations before returning a result back to the flow service.